okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

 # Managing multiple Okta environments tutorial 6: Schedule drift detection daily

 In the previous tutorial, you learned how to detect changes in the production environment and synchronize those changes back to your development environment.
-Now you will add a workflow to trigger a daily plan run via Terraform.
+Now you'll add a workflow to trigger a daily plan run through Terraform.
 Specifically, you'll create a workflow to run a speculative plan to detect changes in the production environment daily at 0900 EST.

 If any changes are detected, it will send a notification message to a Slack channel.